 Then, take advantage of cheaper real estate as the business matures (they’ll have to find space as they grow for their team in any event).

 This model works particularly well for markets that are time sensitive and value independence (e.g. lunchtime food delivery) or if the audience wants more visibility of the product and perceives value in being able to pick up items early, or return them (e.g. fashion, furnishings).

 ‘O2O’ commerce isn’t entirely new.
 Here’s a post from 2010 championing the ‘trillion-dollar opportunity’ that online-to-offline has/had.
 Here’s Investopedia’s take.
 Once again, the difference doesn’t lie in the theory, but in the practice.

 Two major shifts have boosted the allure of O2O; one directly and one indirectly related to technology:

 – Stronger data infrastructure, enabling all manner of platforms and engines to better capture consumer’s behaviour between offline and online touchpoints.

 – Mobile adoption and the move to online purchasing prompting the decline of the high street.

 Headline commercial rents might not be decreasing (or might be), but a jittery market is forcing a change in landlord relations: Shorter rental agreements, earlier and more regular break clauses and cash incentives, for example.

 A startup could now consider developing bricks & mortar stores as part of their business model, without considering it a disadvantage to overcome.

 And ultimately, brands that deliver products to consumers will always want to engage their audience to make an emotional, lasting connection.
-The likes of which will always need to move from online to offline.
+The likes of which will always be better supported by humane, personal, offline interaction.